Dealing with Difficult Students: The Slow, the Rude and the Uncaring

-He was a member of the Federation of Pediatric Organizations Strategic Visioning Summit (2013) and is a recipient of the ACGME Parker Palmer Courage to Teach Award (2013), OSU College of Medicine Faculty Teaching Award (2006), elected to the Alpha Omega Honor Society (Drexel University) (2012), elected to the Arthur Gold Humanism Society (2013) and recipient of the Nationwide Children’s Hospital Career Achievement Award (2014).
+He was a member of the Federation of Pediatric Organizations Strategic Visioning Summit (2013) and is a recipient of the ACGME Parker Palmer Courage to Teach Award (2013) and the OSU College of Medicine Faculty Teaching Award (2006).
+He was elected to the Alpha Omega Honor Society (Drexel University) (2012) and Arthur Gold Humanism Society (2013).
+He was recipient of the Nationwide Children’s Hospital Career Achievement Award (2014).
 He also serves as Chair of the Editorial Board to the American Academy of Pediatrics (AAP) Pedialink, the online portal to AAP education and educational resources.

 - Recognize key concepts related to adult education--pedagogy vs. andragogy.

 - Understand and be able to apply important medical education concepts (tools of the trade) such as feedforward/feedback and coaching.

 - Describe the 3 cardinal qualities of a teacher/facilitator, according to Carl Rogers.